SPLED461:

 Generalization and Maintenance

-Challenges Associated With Core Deficits of ASD
+Challenges Associated With Core Areas for ASD Support

 "Who do you think made the first stone spears?
-The Asperger guy." – Temple Grandin, speaker, author, and professor with autism
+The Asperger guy."

-Development of the Individualized Education Program (7 of 7)
+Development of the Individualized Education Program (8 of 8)

 Development of the Individualized Education Program